 And get a FREE ebook!

-The Burden of the Protector is the prequel to my epic fantasy series The Lost Tyronian Archives.
+Lake is a side short story to my epic fantasy series The Lost Tyronian Archives.

 Enter your email for news, exclusive offers, upcoming releases, recommendations, and your free ebook.